Q: I poked around and didn't find a bio. Can you tell me more about yourself? (CM)

 A: Let me begin with the short bio from the back of my book.

-As a Christian Scientist, I had learned about how to be spiritual minded.
+As a Christian Scientist, I had learned how to be spiritual minded.
 Now I realized that, to do what I wanted to do, I had to learn how to be infinitely minded, too.
-I withdrew my membership in the Christian Science Church in 1981.
+As my beliefs evolved, and became more non-denominational, I withdrew my membership in the Christian Science Church in 1981.
 I spent three and a half years, in several stints, working full-time on the book, which was completed 12 years after the first draft.
 My method has been to reach out for the spiritual and infinite, to let it be my only sense of identity and expression, and then follow where it leads.
 This sometimes brings unexpected challenges - new opportunities for prayer and, of course, lots of spiritual discovery.

 Return to web map.